 Political Science Program

-The Field: Political science provides knowledge of the theory and practice of political power, authority, and justice.
+Political science provides knowledge of the theory and practice of political power, authority, and justice.
 As a discipline, political scientists are primarily concerned with the role of power in the process of making or influencing decisions, from the international system to governments and non-state actors.
 Howard Laswell defined politics as “who gets what, when, and how.”
 Political science analyzes and investigates these power processes and addresses issues like the distribution of public goods and services, military posturing in the region, and the impact of climate change on food security and economic problems.

-Why UOG?: The Political Science Program at UOG makes understanding political processes and institutions in the United States and the Micronesian and Asia Pacific regions the focus of student learning, discovery, research, service, and extra-institutional collaboration.
+The Political Science Program at UOG makes understanding political processes and institutions in the United States and the Micronesian and Asia Pacific regions the focus of student learning, discovery, research, service, and extra-institutional collaboration.
 The program centers Guam as the focal point of our analyses in order to help students understand politics from a multiscalar perspective.
 The program shares a commitment to critiquing dominant centers and processes of power affecting our island and region, such as colonization, economic development, and militarization as well as providing a basic overview of the scope of political science in general.

 The program includes a variety of courses that comprise three main subfields of political science: